Burlington Personal Injury Attorneys

 New Jersey residents know how traumatic a car accident can be.
 The scene of an accident is often emotional with worry about potential serious injuries.
 There are several necessary steps a car accident victim should take after a car accident occurs.

-Always notify the police immediately after the accident.
+2. Notify the police immediately.
 This ensures the accident scene will be documented.
 When reporting the accident, provide a detailed account of all known injuries and any vehicle damage.
 For your own purposes, record the names and badge numbers of all police officers who report to the scene.

-Those involved in the accident should also take photographs of any injuries and vehicle damage.
+3. Take photographs of any injuries and vehicle damage.
 Also, record the time of the accident as well as current weather and traffic conditions.
-This helps protects your rights and also helps preserve your story.
+This helps protect your rights and also helps preserve your story.

 When exchanging information, do not apologize to the other driver.
 This may be perceived as accepting blame for the accident.